MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pflush_adapter_buffers.md

 To ensure that a DMA transfer is complete, every driver that performs DMA operations must call <b>FlushAdapterBuffers</b> before completing the IRP that requested the DMA transfer and before freeing the map registers.

-A driver can get the initial <i>CurrentVa</i> for the start of a packet-based DMA transfer by calling <a href="/windows-hardware/drivers/kernel/mm-bad-pointer">MmGetMdlVirtualAddress</a>.
+A driver can get the initial <i>CurrentVa</i> for the start of a packet-based DMA transfer by calling [MmGetMdlVirtualAddress](../wdm/nf-wdm-mmgetmdlvirtualaddress.md).
 However, the value returned is an index into the <i>Mdl</i>, rather than a valid virtual address.
 If the driver must split a large transfer request into more than one DMA operation, it must update <i>CurrentVa</i> and <i>Length</i> for each DMA operation.

 ## -see-also